 Annat, a producer/director/editor, has worked extensively for the BBC, Channel 4, Cannon Films and others as an Editor on dramas, documentaries, music videos and commercials.
 She has also worked with Eric Clapton, Julian Temple and The Rolling Stones, and is a former juror of the Gemini awards for editing.
 In recent years before moving to Vancouver she was awarded the tender by Carlton Television and the British Film Institute to run large scale professional training programs for novice filmmakers going into broadcast television and was Head of Film and Video at Pimlico Arts, a vocational training program for aspiring independent filmmakers.

-Editor and Project Manager of the Producer's Workbook (2010); Cindy Leaney has written, produced and directed in-house and on-contract for varied broadcasters including CBC Network, CTV, Showtime UK, PBS, CNN and CBS Paramount.
+Content Editor/Co-Writer of the Producer's Workbook (2018) Editor/Contributing Writer, Producer's Workbook (2010); Cindy Leaney has written, produced and directed in-house and on-contract for varied broadcasters including CBC Network, CTV, Showtime UK, PBS, CNN and CBS Paramount.
 Her credits include short drama, live current affairs, magazine series, documentary, commercial and independent production (Walls for Change, Silver Hugo Award Winner - Chicago Television Competition).
-She is a former Documentary Organization of Canada Board Member (BC Chapter), former VP of Women in Film Vancouver and has participated on industry juries including the Emmy Awards, Genie, Gemini and Hot Docs.
+She is a former Documentary Organization of Canada Board Member (BC Chapter), former VP of Women in Film Vancouver and has participated on industry juries including the Emmy Awards, Canadian Screen Awards, Yorkton Film Festival and Hot Docs.